Beasta/chrome-profile-launcher/README.md

 Switches open profile if both are open in separate windows

 What doesn't work

-Assistive access not enabled, even though I enabled it.
+Assistive access not enabled, even though I enabled it.(bug seems to have mysteriously vanished even though I didn't do anything)

+When opening from closed chrome, cannot specify what to open from